leecmoses/dinosaurs/README.md

 # Dinosaurs
-A web application generates a 3x3 grid comparison infographic between the user and dinosaurs.
+A web application that generates a 3x3 grid comparison infographic between the user and dinosaurs.
 The facts are derived from data that is inputted by the user.
 The user is displayed in the center tile.

 ## Getting Started Locally
 - Either clone or download the repository